joseantt/music-genre-classification/README.md

 ### Model

-The model used for genre prediction is pre-trained and saved as `modelo_definitivo2.keras`.
+The model used for genre prediction was trained in the notebook `final_project_best_model.ipynb` saved inside the `notebooks` folder.
+The model is saved as `modelo_definitivo2.keras`.
 The model predicts the genre based on the mel-spectrogram of the uploaded audio file.